jmsdnns/blag/content/tech/algo-underground/index.md

 title: "Algorithmic Underground"
 date: 2024-10-25
 image: images/tech/algo_underground.gif
-draft: false
+draft: true
 description: >
-    Meowlgorithm are way cool
+    I have been thinking about something Jean Baudrillard said a lot recently.
+It comes to mind because of the current moment and what is happening around generative AI.
+He said, "Art does not die because there is no more art.
+It dies because there is too much."
 tags:
     - AI
 ---

 I have been thinking about something Jean Baudrillard said a lot recently.
-It comes to mind because of things happening around generative AI.
+It comes to mind because of the current moment and what is happening around generative AI.

 Prior to the current moment, I believed he was more cynical than necessary.
 The current moment changed that for me because it I now wonder if we might actually bring about some of the futures Baudrillard talked about.
 In particular, a future where art dies.